dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 This page covers the following user stories

-*16. As a first time user, I want to be able to log out of an account*
+*16. As a logged in user, I want to be able to log out of an account*

 *35. As a site owner, I want users to be able to log out of their account*